metwork-framework/mfadmin/doc/mfadmin_monitoring_plugins.md

     If :ref:`monitoring is not enabled <mfadmin_monitoring_plugins:Enable monitoring>` , the above configuration will have no effect.

-.. index:: Time-series dashboards, Grafana dashboards
+.. index:: Time-series dashboards, Grafana dashboards, ElasticSearch
 ## Grafana Time-series dashboards

 Grafana dashboards are available from MFADMIN :index:`Grafana GUI Interface` which is displayed through HTTP on `http://{your_mfadmin_host}:15602`(default login is `admin/admin`), e.g. http://localhost:15602.